h4pZ/h4pz.co/content/blog/expectation-maximization-algorithm.md

 thumbnail: "/images/blog/em-algo/thumbnail.png"
 summary: An expectation maximization example
 ---
+Expectation maximization as described by Bishop (2006) is:

+`a general technique for finding maximum likelihood solutions for probabilistic models having latent variables`

 What this means is that there exists a data generator process to which we can only collect (or it was only collected) part of the data $X$ associated with it, instead of the full data $X, Z$.
 Usually a model is constructed around the marginalized maximum likelihood estimator: